 John D. Winkler is a senior behavioral scientist at the RAND Corporation and director of the Forces and Resources Policy Center of the RAND National Security Research Division.
 The Center's mission is to improve policy and decisionmaking governing personnel management and use of defense resources to enhance readiness and sustain a vibrant all-volunteer force.
 His areas of expertise include defense manpower and personnel policy, individual and family readiness, military education and training, and reserve component issues.
 Winkler joined RAND in 1980 where he served until 2001 and held a range of corporate and leadership positions, developing and supervising studies and analyses which addressed a range of issues related to defense manpower, training, and reserve affairs.

 In 2001, Winkler entered public service in the U.S. Department of Defense.
 From 2001 to 2007, he was deputy assistant secretary of defense for manpower and personnel, responsible for National Guard and Reserve manpower and personnel matters (e.g., manpower requirements and utilization; recruitment, attrition, and compensation; individual and family support; medical programs; personnel data systems; and legislation).
-He led the Reserve Component portion of the 2001 Quadrennial Defense Review, developed the "continuum of service" personnel management paradigm, and developed Department of Defense policy documents governing use of military forces and the management of the Reserve Components as an operational force.
+He led the Reserve Component portion of the 2001 Quadrennial Defense Review, spearheaded policy and legislative initiatives to streamline reserve component personnel management, and developed Department of Defense policy documents governing use of military forces and the management of the Reserve Components as an operational force.
 He served as principal deputy assistant secretary of defense for reserve affairs from 2007 to 2009.
 He is a recipient of the Secretary of Defense Medal for Outstanding Public Service.

 Winkler received his Ph.D. in social psychology from Harvard University.